 Dr Paul Thompson is the Vice-Chancellor of the Royal College of Art, the world’s oldest art school in continuous operation, and the only art and design university in the UK operating exclusively at postgraduate level.
 In 2015, 2016 and 2017, the RCA was ranked the world’s number one art and design university in the QS World University Rankings.

-Prior to 2009, Paul was Director of the Smithsonian’s Cooper-Hewitt, National Design Museum in New York from 2001-2009.
+Prior to 2009, Dr Thompson was Director of the Smithsonian’s Cooper-Hewitt, National Design Museum in New York from 2001-2009.
 He was Director of the Design Museum in London from 1993-2001 and was educated at the Universities of Bristol and East Anglia.
-He is an Adjunct Professor at the Innovation in Global Health Institute, Imperial College London, a Trustee of the Victoria & Albert Museum and is on the Ashmolean Museum Board of Visitors.
+He is an Adjunct Professor at the Institute of Global Health Innovation, Imperial College London, a Trustee of the Victoria and Albert Museum and is on the Ashmolean Museum Board of Visitors.

 Sir Andrew Whitty

-Andrew has served in numerous advisory roles to Governments around the world including South Africa, Singapore, Guangzhou China and the UK, where he was a member of the Prime Minister’s Business Advisory Group from 2010 - 2015.
+Sir Andrew has served in numerous advisory roles to governments around the world including South Africa, Singapore, Guangzhou China and the UK, where he was a member of the Prime Minister’s Business Advisory Group from 2010 - 2015.
 He was awarded a Knighthood for services to the economy and to the UK pharmaceutical industry in the 2012 New Year Honours List.
-In 2014, Andrew was appointed to be a Business Ambassador for the UK Government and in 2015, Andrew became a member of the China-Britain Business Council Advisory Council.
+In 2014, he was appointed to be a Business Ambassador for the UK Government and in 2015, he became a member of the China-Britain Business Council Advisory Council.

 Dr Suzette Woodward